 Treatment Results

 Emtone treatments dramatically smooth dimpled or rippled skin.
 Many patients notice results after one treatment.
 However, most require a series of treatments, usually 4, to achieve optimal cellulite reduction.

 Improvement of the skin texture can be seen within weeks after the procedure.
-As with any cosmetic treatment, individual experiences will vary.
+As with any cosmetic treatment, individual experiences will vary.*

-The best way to ensure optimal cellulite reduction is to select a reputable provider for your Emtone treatments.
+To ensure optimal cellulite reduction select a reputable provider for your Emtone treatments.
 This cellulite removal process is technique-sensitive.
 The more experienced your provider, the better the results.

 Reston Dermatology + Cosmetic Center is proud to provide an exceptional staff of professionals that provide optimal treatment results for each patient.

-Emtone Treatments Near Me
+Cellulite Treatments Near Me

 If you are interested in Emtone and want to learn more about this cellulite reducing treatment, contact Reston Dermatology + Cosmetic Center.
 We are a premier provider of Emtone in the Reston, VA area.
 We provide patients with a painless, convenient solution for embarrassing cellulite.
 Call us at 703-775-2190 to schedule your free consultation or reach out to us online.

+Sources:

+¹ “Treatment for Cellulite.”
+The International Journal of Women’s Dermatology.
+2019

+² “Effect of controlled volumetric tissue heating with radiofrequency on cellulite and the subcutaneous tissue of the buttocks and thighs.”
+Journal of Drugs in Dermatology.
+2006.

+³ “Effect of Capacitive Radiofrequency on the Fibrosis of Patients with Cellulite.”
+Dermatology Research and Practice.
+2013.